Forget staycation mode and hit the open road! Our family-friendly winter activities in the White Mountains are ones you’ll remember for years to come.

 Trip Tip: Dress for cold weather, but plan to get warm!
 Cross-country skiing can be quite a workout.
 Wear multiple layers and bring a small backpack in case you need to stow excess clothes.

-Places to Cross-Country Ski
+Places to Cross-Country Ski in the White Mountains

 Some kids love wheels, no matter the season…

-If this sounds like your family, its time to try out of the most unexpected winter activities: fat biking in the White Mountains.
-Many outdoor centers in the region offer picturesque views and endless miles of snowy trails, as well as youth and adult rentals for fatbikes and helmets (based on trail conditions).
+If this sounds like your family, it's time to try out of the most unexpected winter activities: fat biking in the White Mountains.
+Many outdoor centers in the region offer picturesque views and endless miles of snowy trails, as well as youth and adult rentals for fat bikes and helmets (based on trail conditions).

 Trip Tip: Be sure to review each attraction’s fatbiking best practices (typically available on their website) prior to arriving.
 There’s no time like the present to start teaching your kids the importance of trail stewardship!

-Places to Fat Bike
+Places to Fat Bike in the White Mountains

 Cranmore offers up to 10 lanes of lift serviced sliding, and even riders under 42” can try out tubing (as long as they ride with a paying adult).
-Meanwhile, Loon has day and night lift serviced sliding for riders 8 years and older, as well as a walk-up hill for younger riders.

 Trip Tip: Snow tubing parks are extremely popular, especially on holiday weekends.
 Make sure your trip is a success.
 Do your research on which slope is the best fit for your family and book your tubing tickets ahead of time!

-Other Places to Go Tubing
+Other Places to Go Tubing in the White Mountains

 Alpine Adventures in Lincoln, NH is the perfect stop if your family is torn between taking to the skies or staying true to terra firma.
 This all-season outpost offers many ways to play, including ziplining, guided snowshoe walks, off-road adventures, and more.
-For adventurous kids, nothing beats zipping along six different courses, winding through wintry treetops.
+For adventurous kids, nothing beats zipping along through wintry treetops.
 Looking for a more sedate option?
 Cautious children will love taking a guided snowshoe walk through a classic, quiet White Mountains forest.

 Trip Tip: Bring lots of warm, waterproof layers for your outside adventures.
 Also?
 Be sure to review Alpine Attractions height, weight, and age restrictions prior to purchasing your tickets online.

-Other Places to Go Ziplining
+Additional Places to Go Ziplining in the White Mountains

 Blame it on too many viewings of Balto in our youth, but there is something so inimitably exciting about taking a sled dog tour.
 Muddy Paw Sled Dog Kennel in Jefferson, NH offers several different dog sledding experiences, but we’re partial to the family-friendly Mini Mush sessions.
 Spend some time meeting the pups, hop aboard for a quick, scenic tour, and wrap up your adventure with some belly rubs and hearty scratches.

-Ice Skating Kid Friendly Winter Activities
+Ice Skating

 There’s plenty of adventure north of the notches, including some fabulous ice skating at the Franconia Inn Activities Center.
 Head to the cross-country ski shop on the grounds of the Franconia Inn to secure your rental skates and take a few spins around their frozen pond.
-Riverwalk Resort in Lincoln transforms their 167,000 gallon swimming pool into a one-of-a-kind skating rink in the winter.
-Admission for the public is $10 with limited skate rentals available for an additional $10.

 Trip Tip: Looking to try out a few different skating locations in the northern White Mountains?
 Bring your own skates and visit the local rink in Franconia proper, as well as one in nearby Littleton.

-Other Places to Ice Skate
+Other Places to Ice Skate in the White Mountains

 Talk about a classic!
 Ice Castles in Woodstock, NH is renowned throughout the region as one of the most magical spots to visit when the temperatures drop.
 In addition to a mesmerizing ice castle built for kid-friendly exploring, Ice Castles also boasts an illuminated mystic forest walk, sleigh rides, and tubing.
 Purchase your tickets online ahead of time for the best chance at snagging a spot.